Khao San Road: The Backpacker Street in Bangkok

 The parallel street, Rambuttri Road (or Rambuttri Alley), is much quieter.
 There you will find not only tourist hangouts, but also very cozy bars and unexpectedly hip food locations!

-From the Molly Bar you can perfectly watch the hustle and bustle on the street, listen to music and enjoy the nightlife with a cocktail.
+From the Molly Bar, you can watch the hustle and bustle on the street, listen to music and enjoy the nightlife with a cocktail.
 And Camp Burger has really good burgers if you’re not into Thai cuisine.

 Insider Tip: Samsen Road

 I’ve been to Bangkok several times and I’m not necessarily one of those people who has to start a Thailand trip compulsorily near Khao San Road.
 For many, this is simply part of a perfect trip to Bangkok.
-Which I somehow can understand, because the vibe around Khao San Road is really special.
+What I can also somehow understand is that the vibe around Khao San Road is very special.
 During my last stay in Bangkok, I also ended up there rather by chance, because I had booked a hotel so spontaneously that I didn’t really realize where it was.
-However, it was still a 20 minute walk to Khao San Road.
+But it was still a 20-minute walk to Khao San Road.
 That way, I’ve discovered quite another insider tip!

 If you’re in the mood for a cozy, tropical-warm evening with good food and want to escape the hustle and bustle of Khao San Road for a while, you only need to walk a few streets further in the direction of Samsen Road.
-Around Soi 2 (the side streets of a main street are often just numbered) you’ll find a cute little neighborhood with nice restaurants, like So Samsen.
+Around Soi 2 (the side streets of a main street are often just numbered) you’ll find a cute little neighborhood with nice restaurants, like So Samsen, which is really nicely decorated.
 Along Samsen Road itself there are also some less touristy, exciting locations like Neighbourhood (address: 59, 61 Samsen Rd) for evening/nighttime or Ganja Café for daytime.

 Shopping on Khao San Road

-On Khao San Road and its surroundings you can shop for hours.
+You can shop endlessly on Khao San Road and the surrounding area.
 However, the stores are very focused on tourists.
-So if you can’t see the infamous Elephant Pants anymore either, I recommend a visit to Chatuchak Market or The One Ratchada night market, which replaced the formerly popular Ratchada Train Night Market after the pandemic.
+So if you can no longer see the infamous Elephant Pants either, I recommend a visit to Chatuchak Market or The One Ratchada night market, which replaced the formerly popular Ratchada Train Night Market after the pandemic.

-If you don’t have the time to go through the huge markets, I have a little shopping tip for you near Khao San Road: At something about us you can find nice little things like jewelry, accessories and stationery from local artists.
+If you don’t have time to browse through the huge markets, I have a little shopping tip for you near Khao San Road: At something about us, you will find beautiful little things such as costume jewelry, accessories and fine stationery by local artists.

 Where to stay near Khao San Road

-In the immediate vicinity of Khao San Road you will find mainly low-budget accommodation, but now also typical tourist hotels.
-If you like to live in the middle of the party and tourist hustle and bustle, this is the place for you!
+In the immediate vicinity of Khao San Road, you will mainly find low-budget accommodation, but now also typical tourist hotels.
+If you want to stay in the middle of the party and tourist hustle and bustle, this is the place for you!

-However, I find that there are so many great neighborhoods and exciting locations to stay in Bangkok that I tend to avoid the immediate area around Khao San Road.
+However, I find that there are so many great neighborhoods and exciting locations to stay in Bangkok that I tend to avoid the direct area around Khao San Road.

 → Book your stay at the Lost in BKK*